-25. Capital Management
+26. Capital Management

-The Company's managed capital is comprised of cash and cash equivalents, convertible debentures and shareholders' equity.
+The Company's managed capital is comprised of cash and cash equivalents and shareholders' equity.
 The Company's objective when managing its capital structure is to safeguard its ability to continue as a going concern in order to provide returns for shareholders, finance strategic growth plans and fund financial obligations as they become due.
 In order to maintain or adjust the capital structure, the Company may issue common shares from time to time.
 Historically, the Company has relied on cash on hand, the issuance of new shares and debt financing to finance growth initiatives.
-In addition, the Company has further liquidity available of up to \$3,500 (refer to Note 13 - Credit Facility) under its revolving demand credit facility, subject to margin requirements.
+In addition, the Company has further liquidity available of up to \$3,500 (refer to Note 14 - Credit Facility) under its revolving demand credit facility, subject to margin requirements.
 The Facility bears no financial covenants and no amounts have yet been drawn.

-26. Key Management Compensation
+27. Key Management Compensation

-Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, including directors.
-Key management at December 31, 2023 included the Company's Chief Executive Officer (also a director since June 2023), Chief Financial Officer, and four non-employee directors.
-Key management at December 31, 2022 included the Company's Chief Executive Officer, Chief Financial Officer, Executive Vice-President and General Manager, and six non-employee directors.
+Key management personnel are those persons having authority and responsibility for planning, directing and controlling the activities of the Company, including members of the board of directors.
+Key management at December 31, 2024 and December 31, 2023 included the Company's Chief Executive Officer (also a director since June 2023), Chief Financial Officer, and four non-employee directors.